gervais-amoah/lumen-collection/README.md

 ![Lumen Interface](/placeholder-hero-screenshot.png)

+TL;DR: Lumen is an AI-powered conversational shopping assistant built with Next.js 15, Gemini for intent detection, and Cohere embeddings for semantic product search.
+Runs fully serverless on Vercel.

+This repo is a functional prototype meant as both a demo and a reference implementation for AI-driven conversational commerce.

 ## The Problem: Shopping Feels Broken

 Ever found yourself endlessly scrolling through hundreds of products, trying different search terms, clicking through filters, and still not finding what you actually want?